magento/devdocs/guides/v2.3/graphql/mutations/create-paypal-express-token.md

 The `createPaypalExpressToken` mutation begins the authorization process for the following payment methods:

 * PayPal Express Checkout
-* PayPal Something 1
-* PayPal Something 2
+* PayPal Payflow Pro with Express Checkout
-* PayPal Something 3
+* PayPal Payflow Link with Express Checkout

 This mutation requires as input the cart ID, the payment method code, and a set of URLs that PayPal uses to respond to the token request.
 If the request is successful, PayPal returns a token.
 The `setPaymentMethodOnCart` mutation uses this token later in the authorization process.